syncfusion-content/windowsforms-docs/WindowsForms/TileLayout/Overview.md

 # Overview

-The Syncfusion TileViewControl acts as a container that holds a set of LayoutGroups, in which you can host rich information.
+The Syncfusion TileLayout control acts as a container that holds a set of LayoutGroups, in which you can host rich information.
 You can drag the items of the TileLayout in a matrix position to achieve the best layout.
-The TileLayout includes the features mentioned below.

 * This feature can be used in any kind of application that is used to showcase items.
 * Drag-drop facilities to rearrange the Tile Items.